It’s the middle of the night.

 I don’t have $1,000 to spend.
 What’s a good overland rooftop tent alternative?

 They’re similar to overland roof top tents in the sense that they’re super easy to set up in just a few seconds.
-Most don’t require you to hammer in a bunch of stakes and have to deal with putting tent poles together.
+Most don’t require you to hammer in a bunch of stakes and put tent poles together.
 Just pull it out of the sleeve and let it pop open.

 Here are two good options for pop-up tents.